Are you using the right natural products for skin care?

 How to make a DIY oatmeal face mask

-Blend some oatmeal to flour, mix it with water to make a thick paste.
+Blend some oatmeal into flour, mix it with water to make a thick paste.
 Then apply it to your clean face, and wait until it dries up before rinsing out with warm water.

 Make sure to apply face moisturizer to prevent drying.